kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/julia.typ

 For the people who learn `python` as their first programming language, and perhaps engaged in some projects related to `python`, you may find `julia` quite odd in the sense that *it does not have classes*.
 Instead, `julia` has a killer feature that is called multiple dispatch, meaning the exact function being execute depends on the type of arugments.
 This gives `julia` developers a lot of freedom in composing different software.
 We are going to see more detail about why this is an awesome feature later in this session.

 == Julia has a package manager

+One thing that is quite nice about `julia` is it has a tightly integrated package manager.

 = Basic Syntax